MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com5-inprocesshandlerdll.md

 | [com5:InProcessHandler](element-com5-inprocesshandler.md) | Registers an in-process handler with one or many class registrations. |

+## Remarks

+In a change from [com4:InProcessHandlerDll](element-com4-inprocesshandlerdll.md), the **Path** attribute does not require that the supplied value end in ".dll".

 ## Requirements
 | Prefix | Value |
 | ---------------| -------------------------------------------------------------|